3. How does the Competition Act benefit consumers?

 A merger that decreases competition in the market and negatively impacts consumers is prohibited.
 For instance, merger that creates or reinforces a dominant position, resulting in reduced consumers’ choice of goods and services as well as higher prices.

-3. Who does the Competition Order 2015 apply to?
+3. Who does the Competition Act apply to?

-The Order applies to all commercial activities across sectors regardless of ownership of the entity.
+The Act applies to all commercial activities across sectors regardless of ownership of the entity.

-The Order does not apply to the Government and Statutory Bodies as well as any entities that carry out activities on behalf of them.
+The Act does not apply to the Government and Statutory Bodies as well as any entities that carry out activities on behalf of them.

-4. Are there any activities excluded from the application of the Order?
+4. Are there any activities excluded from the application of the Act?

 5. What are the penalties for infringements?

-A business which contravened the Order may also face civil proceedings in court by any person who suffers loss or damage directly as a result of such contravention.
+A business which contravened the Act may also face civil proceedings in court by any person who suffers loss or damage directly as a result of such contravention.

 The Competition Commission may also issue an order to prevent the recurrence of the infringement such as requiring businesses to modify or terminate the anti-competitive agreement or conduct.

-6. What are the investigative powers under the Competition Order 2015?
+6. What are the investigative powers under the Competition Act?

-The Competition Order 2015 provides the following powers to investigate anti-competitive conducts:
+The Competition Act provides the following powers to investigate anti-competitive conducts:

 Requests to produce specified documents or information from any person or business by giving written notice